fact-project/shifthelper/docs/convince_us.md

 to the shifter threw an exception, the fallback was not called.
 An exception was raised, because the number to be called was an international number from a country our Twilio contract was (for security reasons) not allowed to make calls to.
 Now we may make calls to the whole world.
 This bug was found using the test call during startup.
-Making test calls is a part of the startup checklist.
+Making test calls (DummyAlert) is a part of the startup checklist.

 ## 17.07.
 Fix cache misses